planer-pro/Scripts/README.md

-# Git repositories multi download scrript.
+# Git repositories multi download script.

 About: It is used for simultaneously downloading selected repositories or all repositories of a specific GitHub user.